rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  Note: After running "chartmuseum --storage local --storage-local-rootdir ~/helm3-storage -port 8879 &", press Enter.

-    - Make the changes as per the requirement in the ~/onap-oom-integ/cci/application.cfg:
+    - Make changes in ~/onap-oom-integ/cci/application.cfg as per the workflow type to be used:

 	  - For built-in(puccini) workflow: